benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - Identify what emotion or mix of emotions is present
 - Accept it and embrace it.
 Greet it ("Hello Anxiety")
 - Thank the emotion for the opportunity to practice these skills
+- Forgive yourself for what caused this emotion to arise.
+(Don't beat yourself up)
 - In most cases: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.
    - In some cases, depression can be misserved by identifying the reason.
 Focus on improving the mental state.
-- Forgive yourself.
-(Don't beat yourself up)

 ### In general